quidampepin/quidampepin.github.io/impact_story_1_en.md

 ## **My role**
-* Conducted a rapid assessment of the landing page using analytics, content review, and UX heuristics.
+* Conducted a rapid assessment of the landing page using analytics, content review, and  heuristics.
 * Redesigned the landing page to reduce clutter, highlight priority topics, and improve readability.
 * Conducted unmoderated usability testing to improve the redesign before launch
-* Created a lightweight **design manual **(principles, ideas and patterns) for health data products.
+* Created a lightweight design manual (principles, ideas and patterns) for health data products.
 * Collaborated with subject matter experts and web publishing staff to align on priorities and content placement.